MicrosoftDocs/VBA-Docs/Language/Concepts/Getting-Started/avoiding-naming-conflicts.md

 YourProject.YourModule.YourSub MyProject.MyModule.MyVar
 ```

 The preceding code calls the **Sub** procedure `YourSub` and passes `MyVar` as an argument.
-You can use any combination of qualifiers to differentiate identical identifiers.
+Use any combination of qualifiers to differentiate identical identifiers.

 Visual Basic matches each reference to an identifier with the "closest" declaration of a matching identifier.
 For example, if  `MyID` is declared **Public** in two modules in a project (`Mod1` and `Mod2`), you can specify the `MyID` declared in `Mod2` without qualification from within `Mod2`, but you must qualify it as `Mod2.MyID` to specify it in `Mod1`.